turingschool/curriculum/tutorials/topics/continuous_integration.markdown

 ### Creating a Job

-[TODO: The name of what?
-The name of the project?
-Of the job?
-Of the repository?]

-Generating a job requires you to define the name, define the source repository location, and specify a building interval.
-Refer to your source repository for this information.
+Generating a job requires you to:

+* Name and give your job a description

+Select a name that clearly defines what the job is building or executing so that it is absolutely clear to you and other individuals the purpose of the build task.

+* Specify the type and location of source repository

+Jenkins provides support for varied source control systems located in numerous locations.
+NOTE: If your source repository requires authentication ensure that the Jenkins user has the ability to successfully reach it.

+[TODO: Information SSH Keys?
+GitHub Plugin?
+Github Access?]

+* Specify a build interval

 When first starting with CI, it is often best to specify a fairly frequent polling interval, or simply build on every change.

+* Define your job build steps and post-build steps

 The most important parts of the job are the build step and the post-build actions.

-Remember that builds are, in theory, not part of the source code of your project.
-If builds become overly complicated, consider integrating them into Rake tasks or bash scripts within your project so that these important processes are captured within your project's source repository.
+Remember that the information stored in the Jenkin's job is not part of the source code within your project.
+If the job defines complicated or complex build steps or scripts consider consolidating them into a script within the project's source code.
+This will allow you to update, track changes, and more easily port your project to different build systems.

 #### Adding a Build Step